Diversity and inclusion

 Report and Support

-We've introduced a new website where anyone undertaking our programmes by direct delivery can easily report an EDI incident.
-Read our Knowledge Base page to find out more about the process, including how to submit a report and the difference between an anonymous and a named report.
+We've introduced a website where anyone undertaking our programmes can easily report an EDI incident.
+[Find out more about the process.]

 Being an inclusive employer